Guides & Tutorials

 - Primary or Secondary Source? - Which came first, primary or secondary, and what does it all mean?
 This guide explains it all and give you examples to help you find what you need.

-- Scholarly Journals vs. Popular Magazines - Need to find an academic, peer-reviewed, or scholarly article?
+- Scholarly, Trade, and Popular Publications - Need to find an academic, peer-reviewed, or scholarly article?
+Don't know what "trade" source is?
 Check out this guide to help you identify what they are and how to find them.

 - General Search Tips and Strategies - This guide offers some suggestions on how to get started searching for the information that you need and some key features in the databases that you might have missed.